topherbullock/garden-runc-release/docs/rootless-containers.md

 and configuring Garden to run as a non-root user.

-**HUGE DISCLAIMER**: Garden's support for rootless containers is still very much a work-in-progress at the moment and as such is subject to a number of known limitations (see the end of this doc for details).
+**HUGE DISCLAIMER**: Garden's support for rootless containers is still very much a work-in-progress at the moment, and as such is subject to a number of known limitations (see the end of this doc for details).

 ## Component Overview